nektro/ghr/README.md

 -b BODY         #  Set text describing the contents of the release -draft          #  Release as draft (Unpublish) -prerelease     #  Create prerelease
+TAG             # *Name of the git tag to create
+PATH            # *Directory that contains the artifacts to upload
 ```

 ## Installation